Advising Frequently Asked Questions

 The course may count then for one of the groups but not both.
 You may choose which group the course counts toward, regardless of where it initially sorts in your degree audit.
 Students may request the course be moved by using the Degree Audit Course Shift Form.

-The Global Knowledge and US Diversity corequirements may be fulfilled by taking a course from another category that has been designed by the University as fulfilling one of these corequirements.
+Co-requirements may be fulfilled by taking a course from another category that has been designed by the University as fulfilling one of these co-requirements.
+This is possible only because they are listed as co-requirements and, as shown on your degree audit, do not need credit hours to be fulfilled.

 Are there concentrations and/or tracks within the CSC Degree?